Professor writing equations

 What sets industrial engineering apart from other engineering disciplines is its broader scope.
 An IE deals with people as well as things.
 The industrial engineer applies problem-solving techniques in almost every kind of industry, business, or institution.
 There are IEs in banks, hospitals, government at all levels, transportation, construction, processing, social services, electronics, facilities design, manufacturing, and warehousing.

-An IE looks at the "big picture" of what makes society perform best—the right combination of human resources, natural resources, and human-made structures and equipment.
+An IE looks at the "big picture" of what makes society perform best — the right combination of human resources, natural resources, and human-made structures and equipment.
 An IE bridges the gap between management and operations, dealing with and motivating people as well as determining what tools should be used and how they should be used.
 Industrial engineering is concerned with performance measures and standards, research of new products and product applications, ways to improve use of scarce resources, and many other problem-solving adventures.

-Because industrial engineering serves a broad cross-section of business, industry and institutions, the IE's work environment varies from office to plant to field.
+Because industrial engineering serves a broad cross-section of business, industry, and institutions, the IE's work environment varies from office to plant to field.
 Choices can be made even after the IE begins his or her career.
 Few other vocations offer a graduating student such a wide selection of places to work or kind of work to perform.
 Need for industrial engineers makes this profession particularly attractive from the financial standpoint.
 Beginning salaries rank in the top group of high-paying engineering disciplines, and fast advancement is not unusual.

 In the industrial and systems engineering department at UW–Madison, the course curriculum is set up to provide a diversified background and at the same time allow choices according to individual interests.
 Specialized coursework might be categorized in four main areas:

-• Engineering Analytics and Operations Research
+• Optimization and Operations Research

 • Human Factors and Ergonomics